 “I don’t know what they are up to.
 They just run around taking pictures of things.”
 Her commitment was to ideas, or perhaps to something even more abstract than ideas.
 We were at a party.
 She was an avant-garde photographer.
 Photography, in her view, lived neither in the camera nor in the printed photograph, but in a more nebulous zone.
 Then came another round of cocktails, and she swirled away.

 A dozen years from now we will enter photography’s third century.
 We seem to be in the moment of its fullest bloom and diversity.
 More people than ever take photographs, and more photos than ever are being made.
-Geniuses, sung and unsung, stalk the earth.
+Geniuses, recognized or otherwise, stalk the earth.
 But the art is also in its moment of crisis.
 There’s never been so much photography on view, and most of it is bad.
 There is curatorial uncertainty.
 The kind of images celebrated by one set of institutions, say the Pulitzer Prize or the World Press Photo, are considered irrelevant and retrograde by the standards of another set of institutions, say the Deutsche Börse Prize or MoMA.
 Then there are those institutions that are able to contend with photography only in a nostalgic way.
 The scholarship of photography reflects these confusions.

 This in part is a question of what presents itself as art, and what it attempts to say to its society.
-If photography is among the necessary forms of response to this present, photojournalism of the kind that wins awards seems less and less adequate to the task.
-A photograph of a funeral in the Middle East, a series on an austerity rally, a book of portraits of musicians: such images are important, but they don’t raise new questions.
+If photography is among the necessary forms of response to this present, photojournalism of the kind that wins awards seems increasingly inadequate to the task.
+A photograph of a funeral in the Middle East, a series on an austerity rally, a book of portraits of musicians: such images are important, but they rarely raise new questions.
 What, photographically speaking, addresses this new time, this age of clandestine assassination, torture, oppressive policing, economic immiseration, proliferating apartheids, and war without end?
 Or brings new light to the old questions of love, death, loneliness, beauty, and mystery?
 A number of photographers, only some of whom “run around taking pictures of thing,” make non-journalistic responses to our current situation.

 Among these are the various artists who have appropriated Google Maps’ Street View and Google Earth, extending the practice of found imagery and the readymade to the images discovered on the computer screen.
 These Google-based photographic practices are forms of counter-surveillance, and in part what they do is show that a photography of ideas can accommodate different kinds of images.
 There are images that torment visibility, and there are images that use clarity in an ambiguous way.